addyosmani/backbone-fundamentals/chapters/03-internals.md

 ### Utilities

-Underscore.js is heavily used in Backbone behind the scenes for everything from object extension through to event binding.
+Underscore.js is heavily used in Backbone behind the scenes for everything from object extension to event binding.
 As the entire library is generally included, we get free access to a number of useful utilities we can use on Collections such as filtering `_.filter()`, sorting `_.sortBy()`, mapping `_.map()` and so on.

 From the source: